Holomorphic Cartan geometries and rational curves: Abstract

 \section{Abstract}

 We prove that any compact K\"ahler manifold bearing a holomorphic Cartan geometry contains a rational curve just when the Cartan geometry is inherited from a holomorphic Cartan geometry on a lower dimensional compact K\"ahler manifold.
+This shows that many complex manifolds admit no or few holomorphic Cartan geometries.